 - No receiving country bank fee.

-- Market rate currency conversion, or better!
+- Get the true Mid-Market rate currency conversion, or better!

 - Fast transfer, especially on amounts below 5k.
 48-72 hours.